theLegasea/101505655_comp3123_labtest2/README.md

 *3. Initialize the react app with npx create-react-app*
 *4. Scaffold in the initial card for the app*
 *5. Author the weather fetch function*
+*6. Test fetch function with logging*
+*7. finish and style the user interface*
+*8. Add helper function for cute emojis based on weather conditions*
 ***